-Analysis | Who Trump talked to on the day of the Capitol riot
+Analysis | The people to whom Trump talked on the day of the Capitol riot

 There’s one other call indicated in the material included in The Post’s report.
 At 11:17 a.m., shortly before Trump went to speak at the Ellipse, he had a call with an unidentified person for an unclear amount of time.

-It would be the last recorded call until after the Capitol had been overrun with pro-Trump rioters.
+It would be the last call logged until after the Capitol had been overrun by pro-Trump rioters.